Call our help center at 216.738.2067

 In the Greater Cleveland Food Bank FY19-FY21 Strategic Plan, the Food Bank committed to “Make diversity, equity and inclusion (DEI) a strength of our organization.”

-In partnership with Compass Consulting, an internal Diversity, Equity and Inclusion Council of 25 staff members from all levels and departments within the organization formed to help guide this initiative.
+The Food Bank created an internal Diversity, Equity and Inclusion Council of 25 staff members from all levels and departments within the organization formed to help guide this initiative.
 Through a combination of surveys, focus groups and audits of company policies a Diversity, Equity and Inclusion Plan was developed to foster an environment where everyone affiliated with or employed by the organization feels valued and is treated equitably.

 The Greater Cleveland Food Bank Community embraces and respects that every individual is unique and from different backgrounds and life experiences.